Art and Design

 At Birchwood we know that children learn best when the curriculum is well sequenced to enable revisiting of core knowledge, skills and understanding to deepen conceptual awareness before demanding application across the whole curriculum.
 Please see the Art and Design Progression of Skills documents (held in school), which outline how the key skills are developed, revisited, assessed and built upon during Year 1 to Year 6.
 See Food For Life Policy for additional cooking and nutrition progression.

-At the beginning of each term the first 2 weeks will be an art focus, immersing the children in their new WOW topic and linking this to a specific art skill.
+At the beginning of each term the first 2 weeks will have an art focus, immersing the children in their new WOW topic and linking this to a specific art skill.
 During this time the children begin to learn about their new WOW topic and create an inspiring, creative classroom.
+This is in addition to the carefully layered art skills curriculum that teaches and consolidates our artistic knowledge over the primary years.
 The teachers refer to the art long term plan for their skill progression.
 Each year the children will focus on developing 3 of the 6 key skills.
 So therefore across a phase (1-2, 3-4, 5-6) the children will practice all of the skills.
 Each skill is revisited 3 times during KS1 and 2.

 Art and Design Technology through Birchwood’s WOW curriculum offers opportunities to :